RAAvenger/MyLinkRepository/README.md

 - [5 Things That Waste Time & Money On A Software Project](https://www.youtube.com/watch?v=PlN2UWOnzW0): The video explains *how* software projects waste time and money by breaking down five main pitfalls: unclear requirements, poor communication, over-engineering, lack of testing, and constant scope changes—then suggests clear planning, better collaboration, and disciplined scope control to avoid them.
 - ["Software Fundamentals Matter More Than Ever" — Matt Pocock](https://www.youtube.com/watch?v=v4F1gFy-hqg): Matt Pocock argues that core software engineering principles are becoming more critical than ever in an AI-driven development landscape, offering practical tips like using the "Grill Me" technique to force AI to ask clarifying questions until a shared design is established, applying Test-Driven Development (TDD) to keep AI's work focused and incremental, and creating a shared "ubiquitous language" with the AI to ensure consistent terminology.
 - [A Guide To Managing Technical Teams • Dave Farley • GOTO 2023](https://www.youtube.com/watch?v=urghSC21Mx0): This video is about leading technical teams by enabling effectiveness through servant leadership, fostering autonomy, and facilitating collaboration rather than dictating every technical decision.
+- [Expert Talk: Managing Complexity in Software • Hadi Hariri](https://www.youtube.com/watch?v=P7CfWtR-ECk): This video is about software complexity—how it grows, how design patterns can help or hurt, and why over-engineering is a common trap.
+It then covers practical tips like choosing solutions based on your project's actual needs, not just flashy trends, and shows how iterative development keeps things manageable.
+A real example using the Ktor project ties it all together, and the talk ends with a quick summary of the main lessons.

 ## Documents
 - [Generating Sortable GUIDs Using NewId](https://andrewlock.net/generating-sortable-guids-using-newid/) by Andrew Lock: An excellent document about how to use GUIDs in databases as primary keys.